Independent Assurance Initiative · Est. 2026

 Methodology over narrative

 These demonstration studies were developed to show how the RIQA framework reasons through complex analytical integrity problems — not to simulate a client portfolio.
-The value is in the methodology: the finding classification logic, the concordance vocabulary, the integrity scoring framework, and the structured audit report format.
-Each of these elements is identical to what a real engagement would produce.
+The value is in the methodology: the finding classification logic, the verification vocabulary, the integrity scoring framework, and the structured quality assurance report format.

 RIQA's first real pilot engagements are currently in development with collaborating research institution partners.
-As those engagements are completed, this page will be updated with real-world findings (subject to confidentiality agreements).
 If you are interested in participating in a pilot engagement, contact us through the form below.

 Interested in a pilot engagement?